BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_4a_Interlude_Using_Curl.md

 Note that the entire `params` is lodged in `[]`s to mark the parameters array.

 We've also varied up the quoting from how things worked in `bitcoin-cli`, to start and end each array and object within the `params` array with `''` instead of our traditional `'''`.
 That's because the entire set of JSON arguments already has a `'` around it.
 As usual, just take a look at the bizarre shell quoting and get used to it.

 However, there's one last thing of note in this example, and it can be _maddening_ if you miss it.
 When you executed a `createrawtransaction` command with `bitcoin-cli` the JSON array of inputs and the JSON object of outputs were each distinct parameters, so they were separated by a space.
 Now, because they're part of that `params` JSON array, they're separated by a comma (`,`).
 Miss that and you'll get a `parse error` without much additional information.

-> ⚠️ **WARNING: Loggin Ahead.** Ever having troubles debugging your `curl`?
+> ⚠️ **WARNING: Logging Ahead.** Ever having troubles debugging your `curl`?
 Add the argument `--trace-ascii /tmp/foo`.
 Full information on what's being sent to the server will be saved in `/tmp/foo` (or whatever file name you provide).

 Having verified that things work, you probably want to save the hex code into a variable: